yashburshe/CS4530-Fall-2025/tutorials/week1-getting-started.md

 7. Review the settings on the the "Ready to install" screen and click Install to begin installation.
 8. Once the installation is complete, you will see the below screen and you are ready to use VSCode.
    - ![image](./assets/week1-getting-started/vsc/finish.JPG)

+## Installation (Mac)

+1. Download the VSCode installer from the [VSCode website](https://code.visualstudio.com/download).
+2. Open the downloaded .zip file named along the lines of `VSCode-darwin/-arm64/-universal`.
+3. Drag the extracted `Visual Studio Code` app to the `Applications` folder (found at `/Applications`).
+4. Open VSCode from Launchpad or Spotlight Search.

+Alternatively, you can also install Visual Studio Code using `homebrew` using `brew install --cask visual-studio-code` which will install it as a normal application in your Mac.

 ## Installation (Linux)